R1CH4RDS/R1CH4RDS/README.md

 My name is Richard Paulo dos Santos ✨

-I'm a young apprentice, on information systems programmer, by VAGABUNDOS ANONIMOS 💻
+I'm a young apprentice, on information systems programmer, by RSHUB 💻

 From SP living in SC/Jaraguá do Sul ✈